-Water Resources Question Information and Justification Are there water resources within the project area, such as wetlands, streams, rivers, or floodplains?
+Water Resources Question Information and Justification

+Are there water resources within the project area, such as wetlands, streams, rivers, or floodplains?
 If so, would the project temporarily or permanently impact wetlands or waterways?
-If water resources are present but will not be impacted, please describe how these impacts will be avoided (e.g. directional boring under the resource) flood hazard areas within the project area.
-According to the United States Fish and Wildlife The Clinch River and Coal Creek occur near the project area.
-Part of the project would be located within FEMA Flood Zones AE and X. Directional boring would be used to replace the pipeline in the project area water resources.
-Therefore, there would be no impacts to open water resources or Special Flood Hazard Zones.
-Under the Clean Water Act, is a Section 401 state certification potentially required?
+If water resources are present but will not be impacted, please describe how these impacts will be avoided (e.g. directional boring under the resource) (NWI), there are wetlands in the project area.
+Federal Emergency Management Agency Under the Clean Water Act, is a Section 401 state certification potentially required?
 If yes, describe anticipated permit and how project proponent will ensure permit compliance.
 No. Under the Clean Water Act, is a USACE Section 404 Permit required for the discharge of dredge and fill material?
 If yes, describe anticipated permit and how project proponent will ensure permit compliance.
 No. Under the Clean Water Act, is an EPA or State Section 402 permit required for the discharge of pollutants into the waters of the United States?
 Is a Stormwater Pollution Prevention Plan (SWPPP) required?
 If yes, describe how project proponent will ensure permit compliance.
-Will work activities take place within a FEMA designated floodplain?
+Each of the project areas for regulator station Will work activities take place within a FEMA designated floodplain?
 If so, describe any permanent or temporary impacts and the required coordination efforts with state or local floodplain regulatory agencies.
-FEMA's flood maps 2 indicate the portions project area is located in FEMA Flood Zones AE and X. Areas designated as Zone X are outside of any designated special flood hazard areas.
-Areas designated as Zone AE are considered Special Flood Hazard Areas and correspond to the one percent annual chance of flooding (100-year floodplain).
+FEMA's flood maps 2 indicate the project area is located in FEMA Flood Zone AE.
+Areas designated as Zone AE are considered Special Flood Hazard Areas and correspond to the one percent annual chance of flooding (100- year floodplain).